 Needless to say, abstaining from huffing gasoline completely is the only solution for a person addicted to gasoline.
 Treatment and recovery are based on building a strong support system.

 The user has to commit to the cause and change their life completely.
 This includes finding new ways to cope with everyday problems.

-Most gasoline abusers are people from lower socioeconomic classes.
+Most gasoline abusers as well as people huffing other household liquids are people from lower socioeconomic classes.
 According to studies, some gasoline sniffers have a history of alcohol or drug abuse, so gasoline, in essence, is their last resort.
 Finding a new and healthy coping mechanism can be a great challenge for users, as well as professionals who provide counseling.
 Building a strong support system is the key to a successful recovery.